 - Do you understand the impact of early malnutrition?

-- Use your community!
+Remember to use your community!
 The community of adoptive families is vast, well-informed and quite engaged.
 This is not a resource to take lightly.
 Find online and local groups.
 They can guide you to local resources, point you to the latest research and provide you with moral support.

 Despite the challenges, adoption continues to be an incredibly enriching way to build a family.
 Because of the potential challenges, we highly recommend that all parents considering adoption take pre-adoption classes to feel prepared.
 However, it is also good to know that the large majority of adoptive parents report that they would make the same decision to adopt their child again even knowing the challenges awaiting them.
 We warmly wish you luck as you search for the best ways for all of you to thrive.